Maintainer information

 • Check the future PyPI long description for ReST errors:

-• Update version information in change log and setup.py and specify today’s date as release date in the change log:
+• Update version information in change log and pyproject.toml and specify today’s date as release date in the change log:

 $ bin/prerelease # if you use zest.releaser